Turnage-Digital/Holmes/docs/ARCHITECTURE.md

   `Holmes.Core.Infrastructure.*`.
 They never reference the module's `*.Application`, and `*.Application` cannot reference `*.Infrastructure`.
 Cross-module calls flow only through other modules' `*.Application.Abstractions` (e.g., Workflow consumes the Intake replay source interface rather than its EF DbContext).
-- Host projects (`Holmes.App.Server`, `Holmes.Mcp.Server`) wire modules through DI by referencing each module's `*.Application` and `*.Infrastructure`.
+- Host projects (`Holmes.App.Server`) wire modules through DI by referencing each module's `*.Application` and `*.Infrastructure`.
 - Build outputs (`bin/`, `obj/`) stay inside each project and remain git-ignored.